New crew for the space station launches with 4 astronauts from 4 countries

 One of the perks of an international crew, they noted, is the food.
 Among the delicacies soaring: Persian herbed stew, Danish chocolate and Japanese mackerel.

 SpaceX’s first-stage booster returned to Cape Canaveral several minutes after liftoff, an extra treat for the thousands of spectators gathered in the early-morning darkness.

-Liftoff had been delayed a day for additional data reviews of the capsule’s life-support system.
+Liftoff was delayed a day for additional data reviews of valves in the capsule’s life-support system.
+The countdown almost was halted again Saturday after a tiny fuel leak cropped up in the capsule’s thruster system.
+SpaceX engineers managed to verify the leak would pose no threat with barely two minutes remaining on the clock, said Benji Reed, the company’s senior director for human spaceflight.

 Another NASA astronaut will launch to the station from Kazakhstan in mid-September under a barter agreement, along with two Russians.